tmobile/codeless/README.md

 ../test_suite
 ```

-## Running the tests
-From the command line change to <INSTALL_ROOT>/bin
-#### Execute Tests
-Example tests are included in example_usage/suites/.
-These tests use PageObject models defined by yaml and a swagger definations under <INSTALL_ROOT>/model folder respective of the test step.

-Make sure you have followed the install and configuration instructions above.
-From the command line change to <INSTALL_ROOT>/bin
-Use the appropriate run command for your OS.
-I.E. run.cmd for Windows, run.sh for Mac/Linux
-Type run.<os> sampletest.xlsx I.E. run.cmd sampletest.xlsx for Windows and ./run.sh sampletest.xlsx for Mac/Linux

-  * refer wiki for all combinations and permitations of test execution.

 ##### Execution outputs

 * Extent Report: gives report for each test and test steps (request and response values of each service steps).